 I studied medical ethics and medical sociology as we worked on developing our innovative experimental system.
-I gradually came to realize that we were engaged with the same issues that had mobilized my interest in socialism.
-The medical system is a vast rationalized technical institution in which individual patients are all too often lost.
-This is particularly true of experimental medicine which patients often do not understand for what it really is, namely, experimental.
+I gradually came to realize that we were engaged with the same issues that had interested me in socialism.
+The medical system is a vast technical institution in which individual patients are all too often lost.
+This is particularly true of experimental medicine which patients sometimes confuse with standard treatment and invest with unrealistic expectations.
 Yet patient demand for experimentation in the case of incurable fatal disease is very strong.
-The hope of cure needs to be tempered by a realistic sense of the slow progress of science, but that makes it more difficult to recruit patients for experiments and requires a great deal of time and effort to educate candidates.
+The hope of cure needs to be tempered by a sense of the slow progress of science, but that makes it more difficult to recruit patients and requires a great deal of time and effort to educate them.
+We felt this challenge was worth meeting out of respect for patients' rights.